 • Relevant – they are reasonable (as in, you are not asking too much of yourself, but just enough)

-• Time-limited – you can measure the amount of time in which you achieved them
+• Time-limited – you can measure the amount of time in which you achieved them2.
+Be an effective organizer

 Make to-do lists every day and write down exactly what your assignments are.
 Then, organize them accordingly in your calendar and stick to that schedule.
 Set reminders for all of your deadlines and make sure you don’t miss out on anything.
-You could prepare your next day’s timetable the night before just to make sure you know what you must do the succeeding day.
+You could prepare your next day’s timetable the night before just to make sure you know what you must do the succeeding day.3.
+Take regular breaks

 If you think you’re a robot that can function 24/7, you’re wrong.
 You’re a human being who needs breaks from time to time – and that’s totally normal.
 Making sure you take regular time off to relax and enjoy your life is nothing but an advantage to your overall progress.
 Relaxing your mind and body is something you should consider regularly.